Skip to content

 Contrast sensitivity is how faint a pattern you can still see.
 The Snellen chart asks one question: how small can the letter be while still being pure black on pure white?
 Real vision is bigger than that.
 Faces in evening light, lane lines on wet asphalt, brake lights through fog, a step against a rug — none of those are black on white, and none of them are tested by the eye chart.

 The contrast sensitivity function (CSF) is the curve that maps the rest.
-Campbell and Robson established the framework in 1968: the visual system handles patterns of different sizes through different channels, and a single acuity number samples only one of them (Campbell & Robson, 1968).
-The five conditions below all degrade other parts of the curve.
+Campbell and Robson established the framework in 1968: the visual system handles patterns of different sizes through different channels, and a single acuity number samples only one of them (Campbell & Robson, 1968).1 The five conditions below all degrade other parts of the curve.
 Some shift it down everywhere.
 Some carve out a specific band.
-All of them can do it before acuity drops.
+All of them can do it before acuity drops — the chart below overlays four of their signatures on the same axes so you can see how different "reduced contrast sensitivity" can look depending on the cause.

 If any of these resonate, the next step isn't a search engine.
 It's a free contrast sensitivity test, then an eye doctor.